craigthomas/Chip8Python/README.md

 ### Screen Scale

-The `-s` switch will scale the size of the window (the original size at 1x scale is 64 x 32):
+The `--scale` switch will scale the size of the window (the original size at 1x scale is 64 x 32):

-    python chip8/yac8e.py /path/to/rom/filename -s 10
+    python yac8e.py /path/to/rom/filename --scale 10

 The command above will scale the window so that it is 10 times the normal size.

 ### Execution Delay

-You may also wish to experiment with the `-d` switch, which instructs the emulator to add a delay to every operation that is executed.
+You may also wish to experiment with the `--delay` switch, which instructs the emulator to add a delay to every operation that is executed.
 For example,

-    python chip8/yac8e.py /path/to/rom/filename -d 10
+    python yac8e.py /path/to/rom/filename --delay 10

 The command above will add a 10 ms delay to every opcode that is executed.
 This is useful for very fast computers (note that it is difficult to find